erichuang2015/directorist/readme.txt

 [Live Demo](https://aazztech.com/demos/plugins/directorist-business-directory-plugin) | [Free Directory Theme](https://aazztech.com/product/directoria-wordpress-theme/) | [Video Overview](https://www.youtube.com/watch?v=NqtQCzpYRRI)

 [youtube https://www.youtube.com/watch?v=NqtQCzpYRRI]

-The Directorist plugin has just got even better with a new update.
-Meet New Directorist.
-It is now updated with a lot of new features like featured listings, basic monetization, listing expiration, improved design, email notifications, ability to add price field to a listing, ability to toggle any options and much more.
+Create any types of simple or complex classified business directory websites using the Directorist.
+It is the easiest business directory plugin out there.
+You can create beautiful-looking directory websites with a few clicks.
+It is updated more often and you get premium supports for free.
 Best directory plugin just got even better than before.

 Full ChangeLog of recent releases: [https://wordpress.org/plugins/directorist/#developers](https://wordpress.org/plugins/directorist/#developers)